BGMP/github-revert-style/README.md

 GitHub Revert Style
 ---
-Reverts GitHub to before its latest major UI update.

-Around a year ago GitHub introduced a bunch of style changes which made it look more roundish and decentred most of the content displayed on the site.
-This style tries to revert some of these changes and make GitHub look similar to its old style.
+GitHub Revert Style is a small stylesheet I designed after GitHub introduced a bunch of UI changes which made the site look more roundish, and decentred most of the content displayed on the site.
+These styles revert some of these changes.

 It currently does the following:
-  * Centres repositories and their headers.
+  * Centre repository headers.
-  * Gets rid of some rounded shapes which didn't exist before.
+  * Centre repository contents.
+  * Centre user profile navigation.
+  * Replace rounded shapes for smaller border radius (avatars, topic tags, label tags, etc.).
-  * Aligns the status emoji's text a bit better.
+  * Align the status emoji's text.

 ### How to use
-I took advantage of the Stylus browser extension which allows users to stylise any page they want using CSS which loads along with the page itself.
-Here are downloads for the extension on Chrome or Firefox:
+You may apply these styles by using a browser extension.
+For example, Stylus is a browser extension which allows users to stylise any page they want using CSS that loads along with the page itself.

+You may download Stylus here:
   1. [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en-GB)
   2. [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/styl-us/)